 I had an amazing time talking baseball and seashells with brilliant sports broadcaster Kris Atteberry …

 I was supposed to be interviewed in-between the 4th and 6th innings but since they tarped the field because of the rain, they called me up early.
 I felt like I was just brought up from the minor leagues for my first pitch for the big leagues.
 LOL

 Thank goodness I didn’t have too much time to think about it since I was a bundle of nerves.
 They gave me a headset… then they started pitching questions.
 I just had to bunt.
 But think about it, there many similarities with baseball and shelling.
 Both are outdoor sports, people collect both shells and baseballs, you always remember the home runs (finding the rare shells) and both attract really nice folks.
 I’m sure there are countless similarities!

-Were you able to listen to it?
 So much fun to share the shelling love!
 Oh, before we got called up to the radio booth, Clark and I looked for some shelter to get out of the rain.
 We ended up being right beside the beautiful young lady, Marcella who was about to sing the National Anthem to kick off the game.
-Even though it rained, the night at the Hammond Stadium ball park was spectacsheller!
+Even though it rained, the night at the ball park was spectacsheller!